Healthy Homes Assessment Broadmeadows

 What We Do

-As building inspectors, we deal with all the components associated with professional house inspects.
-We are there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we are experts in all elements involved in professional home inspects.
+We’re there to ensure you make the right decision when purchasing your next property.

-We offer a wide range of services to make sure that you are fully aware of the state of any property that you might be looking to purchase or sell as well as additional solutions.
+We specialise in a variety of services to make sure you are completely informed of the condition of any property you could be considering buying or selling as well as additional services.

-We don’t just cooperate with you, we also collaborate with a number of important clients such as the local authorities, banks and insurance firms.
-Evidently , they appreciate this reassurance provided, by the data contained provided in our building inspection reports.
+We not only cooperate with you, we also work with some important clients such as the local authorities, banks, and insurance firms.
+They seem to appreciate the peace of mind provided, thanks to the information in our building inspection reports.

-We have a systematic approach to inspecting your property as well as the latest technology in software that incorporates digital images into the Report, you are able to actually see any problems that might be found.
-With our comprehensive report, it is no wonder that we have so many customers who recommend our service to family and friends.
+We have a systematic approach to your property inspection as well as the latest technology in software which includes digital photos in your Report, you are able to actually see any problems that might be identified.
+Thanks to our detailed reporting it’s no wonder we get so many clients recommending our service to family members and friends.

 Have Peace of Mind - Get in Touch